lkroll/zed-qml/README.md

 #### MacOS

-Make sure you have qmlls in your $PATH.
+Make sure you have `qmlls` available in your `$PATH`.
 If you have installed Qt using the online installer you may need to do that manually.

 The simplest way to achieve that is by adding this line at the end of your .zshrc file:

 ```bash